pimms/cish/README.md

 ### Building

-Antlr 4 must be installed on your system.
-Via Homebrew I've installed `antlr` and `antlr4-cpp-runtime`, I'm not sure if both are needed.
+Antlr and the Antlr Runtime must be installed on your system.

+    brew install antlr antlr4-cpp-runtime

     mkdir build
     cd build